 All student participants must be current Arts & Science (St. George) degree undergraduate students in good standing and be enrolled in an academic program at the time the proposed activity takes place.
 All participants must also be enrolled in the course in which the IICM is embedded.
 Student eligibility will be verified by the Experiential Learning Coordinator (Research & International).
 Please note that student numbers and other confidential information should be treated as such and shared only with authorized individuals.

 Depending on the destination, certain vaccinations may be recommended or required in order to enter the country.
 Participants can check whether there are required and/or recommended vaccinations for a destination on the Government of Canada’s Travel Vaccinations page.
 We also recommend that participants check with their health care provider as soon as possible regarding vaccinations or other health concerns.
 Studying abroad is a personal choice, therefore, vaccinations that are required or recommended for travel cannot be funded by the University.

 Participants with disabilities can contact Accessibility Services to identify and develop any necessary accommodations in advance of the trip.

-ICM budgets normally cover the balance of travel, accommodation and meal expenses for the accepted number of students and one faculty member, taking into account any contributions from other sources outlined in the proposal and recommendations made by the review committee.
-ICM funding may also include additional funding to cover support for planning and logistics for the ICM prior to and during the module for such things as planning, on-site arrangements and hosting, travel for an additional instructor or other administrative needs.
+IICM budgets normally cover the balance of travel, accommodation and meal expenses for the accepted number of students and one faculty member, taking into account any contributions from other sources outlined in the proposal and recommendations made by the review committee.
+IICM funding may also include additional funding to cover support for planning and logistics for the IICM prior to and during the module for such things as planning, on-site arrangements and hosting, travel for an additional instructor or other administrative needs.

-We ask that participating students contribute $200.00 each toward the ICM.
+We ask that participating students contribute $200.00 each toward the IICM.
 These contributions can come from group fundraising initiatives.

-Additional dates for processes relevant to the Fall and Winter ICMs will be updated in summer.
+Additional dates for processes relevant to the Fall and Winter IICMs will be updated in summer.

 If you have any questions, please email email@example.com.